Council Tax is paid to the Council by the main resident (or in some cases by the owner) of every dwelling.

 Each dwelling is allocated to one of eight valuation bands, A-H by the Valuation Officer, and every year the council sets the tax for dwellings in band D. The tax for the other bands is calculated as a fraction of this figure.

-You can view and manage your council tax account on line:
+You can view and manage your council tax account on line.
+To do so please register for an online account:

 Your Council Tax Bill